xusiai/dotfiles/README.md

 <img src="assets/ROFI.png"></br>
 <img src="assets/POWERMENU.png"></br>

 This is a collection of dotfiles which I use with bspwm.
-If you find something you like, clone it and make it your own! :heart: </br>
+Hope you find something you like! :heart: </br>

 Most of these files will work out of the box assuming you have the applications installed (there is a list below).
 The file structure is a replica of the expected $HOME structure so installing them is as simple as cloning and linking (or moving if you prefer but linking keeps all your configs in one place).